coreyalejandro/prompt-this/CONTRIBUTING.md

-# 🤝 Contributing to Promptly
+# 🤝 Contributing to Prompt-This

 We love your input!
-We want to make contributing to Promptly as easy and transparent as possible, whether it's:
+We want to make contributing to Prompt-This as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code